-So what are some of your resolutions this year?
+So what are some of your resolutions this year for starting over?
 Which ones are goals you tried to achieve last year?
 Which ones have built on from what you already achieved last year?

 It’s all very well and good to write a list, but what is your action plan?
-I challenge you in the coming days to consider your aspirations and list some things that you need to plan into your life to help you achieve each goal. he EXACT steps you need to take, and tell your friends and family about your goals.
-Having a support network hat you are accountable to is a great way to keep you motivated.
+I challenge you in the coming days to consider your aspirations and list some things that you need to plan into your life to help you achieve each goal.
+The EXACT steps you need to take, and tell your friends and family about your goals.
+Having a support network that you are accountable to is a great way to keep you motivated to change your life.